aufKurs/fileDumper/README.md

 # fileDumper
-Dumping content of variables into a txt-file
+Dumping content of variables into a txt-file.
+The txt-files will be stored in `./var/dump`-folder.